GoogleChrome/web.dev/src/site/content/en/blog/field-data-in-the-web-vitals-extension/index.md

 on all pages of the website, so while it may not be immediately relevant to your particular page experience, it should still offer some insight into how users experience the site as a whole.

-Another common case is to see a "Waiting for input.." message.
+Another common case is to see a "Waiting for input&hellip;" message.
 This is because FID is the only Core Web Vital that requires user interaction to be measured, so the extension won't have any local FID data to show until you interact with the page.

+### Edge cases

 <figure class="w-figure">
 {% Img src="image/STd8eW8CSiNp5B1bX0R6Dww2eH32/qt6fmKIjPNrUsckKiUfS.png", alt="Screenshot of the
-Web Vitals extension showing only local data; field data is unavailable.", width="800", height="548" %}
+Web Vitals extension showing only local data; field data is unavailable.", width="800", height="548", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     Screenshot of the Web Vitals extension showing only local data; field data is unavailable.
   </figcaption>